Testing for COVID-19

 How your information will be used

-The number of contact tracers needed for COVID-19 is unprecedented so the Department of Health and Social Care has instructed 4 organisations to help:
+The number of contact tracers needed for Covid-19 is unprecedented so the Department of Health and Social Care has instructed four organisations to help:

 They're data processors acting on the instructions of the Department of Health and Social Care and cannot use the contact tracing information for any other purpose.